Chuck Graham

 Charles Graham (February 24, 1965 – May 19, 2020) was an American politician in the Democratic Party who represented the 19th Senate District in the Missouri General Assembly, which includes the city of Columbia, Missouri, where he lived.

+Biography

 Graham was born in St. Louis, Missouri.
-He graduated from the University of Illinois at Urbana-Champaign in 1987 with a B.S. in journalism.
+He graduated from the University of Illinois Urbana-Champaign in 1987 with a B.S. in journalism.

 He was first elected to the Missouri House of Representatives in 1996, and served there through 2005.
 He was first elected to the Missouri State Senate in 2004, and served as the party's Assistant Minority Floor Leader.
 He had been mentioned as a possible candidate in the 2006 United States Senate election, but dropped out in support of then-State Auditor Claire McCaskill.

 He served on the following committees: